 - If using wooden skewers, pre-soak for 30 minutes.
 Thread shrimp onto skewers, about 5-7 per skewer.

 - Preheat grill on medium heat and lightly oil the surface.
-Place shrimp skewers on BBQ, quickly brush with half of the glaze, cover and grill for 2-3 minutes.
-Flip, brush with remaining glaze, cover and grill for 2 more minutes or until no longer transparent and pink.
+Place shrimp skewers on BBQ, cover and grill for 2-3 minutes.
+Flip, cover and grill for 2-3 more minutes or until no longer transparent and pink.